When you, or someone close to you, has cancer it’s normal to feel anxious, frightened and worried about the future.

 Western Trust – email@example.com

-If you want to know more about this service, email us at email@example.com.
+If you want to know more about this service, who and how it can help, email us at firstname.lastname@example.org.

 Mum of four, Laura Killen, was diagnosed with breast cancer three years ago and found counselling to be her lifeline.